segmentio/analytics-kotlin/README.md

 to try out this new library.
 Please provide feedback via Github issues/PRs, and feel free to submit pull requests.
 This library will eventually supplant our `analytics-android` library.

-NOTE: If you use pure Java codebase, please refer to [Java Compatibility](JAVA_COMPAT.md) for sample usages.

 ## How to get started
 1. **Collect analytics data** from your app(s).
   - The top 200 Segment companies collect data from 5+ source types (web, mobile, server, CRM, etc.).